indigo-dc/luma/README.md

 ### Registering Generators

 #### Pairing generator with storage_id
-The generators need to be paired with specyfic storage by specifying a tuple of `storage_id` and `generator_id` (storage type may be provided as `storage_id`).
+The generators need to be paired with specific storage by specifying a tuple of `storage_id` and `generator_id` (storage type may be provided as `storage_id`).
 Those mappings are located in **generators_mapping.json** and can be passed to luma via command line options.
 Example file is located in `/example_config`